Operation Kayla Mueller: How Baghdadi was killed and what happens next

 The details so far on the killing of the ISIS chief and the likely consequences

 Abu Bakr al-Baghdadi declared himself caliph of the Islamic State on July 4, 2014.
-Since then, thousands of civilians have been killed by the group in parts of Iraq and Syria, as the caliphate stretched across a region the size of the United Kingdom and conducted terror attacks across the world.
+In the five years that have since passed, thousands of civilians have been killed by the group’s bloody reign in parts of Iraq and Syria, as the caliphate stretched across a region the size of the United Kingdom and conducted terror attacks across the world.

 But, by February 2019, the battle of Baghuz Fawqani ended ISIS’s reign in Syria and took out the last bastion of the terrorist outfit in the country—although fighters remained scattered across the country.